Curriculum

 -

-Our curriculum is designed the answer the following big question, what are computers?
-To do this each unit is designed to address this question and focus in on a different aspect of Computer Science.
+Our curriculum is designed the answer the following big question, what is a computer?
+Each unit studied will address an aspect of this question adding a new piece to the puzzle.
 We aim to deliver a balance of theoretical and practical experiences to fully explore the big question.
-We revisit and build upon prior knowledge every year, building both the practical programming ability of the students and the theoretical understanding of how computers work.
+We revisit and build upon prior knowledge every year, aiming to build both the practical programming ability of the students and the theoretical understanding of how computers work.

-In the practical aspects of computer science, we will start in Scratch which is an environment many will have experienced in KS2 but to look to develop the key understanding around the 3 programming constructs (sequence selection and iteration) early on in KS3.
-We then follow up with VB.NET, revisiting the programming constructs and adding development of the thinking skills of the students and developing their confidence to solve problems independently using their programming.
-Practically we will also look at HTML, CSS, work with Adobe Photoshop and Microsoft Office in order to provide an ambitious and wide range of practical computer science experiences.
+In the practical aspects of computer science, we start in Scratch which is an environment many will have experienced in KS2.
+Here we look to secure a key understanding of the 3 programming constructs.
+We then introduce Python (VB.NET for current yr10 and yr11 students as we switch over), revisiting the programming constructs and adding the development of thinking skills of the students and developing their confidence to solve problems independently using their programming.
+Practically we will also work with HTML, CSS, Adobe Photoshop and Microsoft Office in order to provide an ambitious and wide range of practical computer science experiences.
+Our lesson resources also make use of Office 365 throughout so we are continually pushing the students work in cloud applications and to use cloud- based tools such as Teams and OneDrive which are essential in the modern workplace ensure that we have excellent coverage of the Computer Science, Information Technology and Digital Literacy strands of the National Curriculum.

 D&T at St Joseph’s college encourages students to become independent, creative problem-solvers and thinkers as individuals and as part of a team – making positive changes to their quality of life.
 It enables them to identify needs and opportunities and to respond to them by developing a range of ideas and by making products in a wide variety of material areas.